 The Montessori Program is offered at St. Pius X School and provides children a different way to learn, one which combines all of the features of Montessori learning with our strong tradition of Catholic religious education.
 We partner with Loyola University, Maryland, who has one of the premier Montessori graduate programs in the country; and its Center for Montessori Education – Washington Montessori Institute — houses the oldest Association Montessori International (AMI)-accredited training center in North America.

 Archbishop Borders School, a Pre-K through 8th grade Catholic school in diverse southeast Baltimore, offers the first dual language program in the Archdiocese.
-The dual language program, also known as a dual-immersion program program, focuses on English and Spanish and is currently in place in Pre-Kindergarten 3 through 4th grades .
-Initiated in 2012 at the Pre-K 4 level, each year a new grade is added to the program with the goal of full dual-language instruction through the 8th grade, producing graduates who have complete fluency and literacy in both English and Spanish.
+Focusing on English and Spanish, the dual-immersion program was initiated in 2012 at the Pre-K 4 level, and each year a new grade is added to the program.
+The goal is to produce graduates who have complete fluency and literacy in both English and Spanish.
 This particular model, which blends native English-speaking students with native Spanish-speaking peers, has been nationally recognized as the most effective approach to bilingual education.
-For the 2015-2016 school year, in addition to the dual-language program, Archbishop Borders offers traditional Spanish instruction as part of its overall curriculum for grades 5-8.

 Archbishop Borders School is one of 11 schools nationwide participating in Boston College’s Two-Way Immersion Network for Catholic Schools (TWIN-CS) Program.
 This is a cohort of schools selected to receive training and design support to build two-way immersion programs in their schools over the next two to three years.
 More information about TWIN-CS can be found at: http://www.twin-cs.org.
 According to the National Dual Language Consortium, “Dual language programs foster bilingualism, biliteracy, enhanced awareness of linguistic and cultural diversity, and high levels of academic achievement."
 As every parent knows, bilingualism and an appreciation of cultural diversity will only strengthen and increase our children’s academic and professional opportunities as they come of age in an increasingly globalized economy and society.
 Archbishop Borders School is at the forefront of preparing your children for this future.